 Five transverse lines are on the plantar aspect, they are

-- The shoulder line is located below the bases of the toes.
-Head, occipital, pituitary, inner and outer ear, teeth, jaw, sinus, eye, Eustachian tube, throat and shoulder reflex points or areas are above this shoulder line.
+- The shoulder line located below the bases of the toes.
+Head, occipital, pituitary, inner and outer ear, teeth, jaw, sinus, eye, Eustachian tube, throat, and shoulder reflex points or areas are above this shoulder line.

 - The Waistline differs from person to person; located in the narrowest foot spot similar to a waist!
 Kidney, adrenal, stomach, liver, spleen, transverse colon, hepatic and splenic flexure reflexes and part of small intestines are present between diaphragm and waistline.

-- Ligament line runs downward from the junction between big and first toes.
+- Ligament line runs down from the junction between big and first toes.

 Aspects of the foot

 According to reflexology, the foot comprises four elements.

 - Plantar is the underside foot (sole).
 When standing, it rests over the ground.

 - Medial is the inner side foot.
 The area between the big toe and the heel.